Resource dependent branching processes and the envelope of societies: Particular policies

 \subsection{First-come-first-served policy}

-The fcfs-policy is a neutral policy in the sense that it serves the claims according to their respective arrival times.
+The f.c.f.s.-policy is a neutral policy in the sense that it serves the claims according to their respective arrival times.
 To exclude ambiguities in the definition, these arrivals of claims are supposed to happen at the beginning of each generation, being almost surely different, and all preceding the times of producing offspring.